The Angel on the High Street

 it made me feel like a king

-the whole of Oxford spread before and all around us
+the whole of Oxford spread below us and all around us

-its multitude of spires and towers and pampered cloisters
+its multitude of spires and towers and cloisters

-Christ Church meadow shrouded with the night-time’s gently-stirring mist
+the meadows of Christ Church shrouded with early morning, Thames-borne mist

 the forests of Wytham to the north-west and Shotover to the east

-both straining with a deep and dark, dawn-lit green
+both swollen with a dark and brooding dawn-lit green

 And as Hannah poured the coffee